This document explains how H-Sphere collects and rotates mail traffic.

 qmail log file.

 In H-Sphere 2.4.3 Patch 1 and up, qmail writes a more detailed mail traffic log to the

-Log records in the file have the following format:
+/var/hsphere/mail/logs/stats file.
+Log records have the following format:

 date host msg_type[pid]: timestamp|sender|recipient|bytes|status|attempts